 As you can see in the regular dodecagon above, GeoGebra allows you to measure angles, including internal angles.

-There is now a HTML5 export option in GeoGebra (so it can be run on Web pages without java) and it will run on iOS and Android tablets now.
-In the case of phones, they say it is "coming soon".
+There is now a HTML5 export option in GeoGebra (so it can be run on Web pages without java) and there are a range of apps for iOS, Android, Windows, Mac, Chromebook and Linux.

 Geogebra 5 has 3D graph capability.
 It has been quite a wait, but it's been worth it.